brimdata/zed/docs/lake/format.md

 in a chain of commit objects.
 Any number of adds (and deletes) may appear in a commit object.
 All of the operations that belong to a commit are identified with a commit identifier (ID).

-> TBD: when a scan encounters an object that was physically deleted for
-> whatever reason, it should simply continue on and issue a warning on
-> the query endpoint "warnings channel".

 As each commit object points to its parent (except for the initial commit in main), the collection of commit objects in a pool forms a tree.